drdn/slides/PITCHME.md

 4. Look for and analyze thematic trends in seemingly disparate or unrelated topics.
 Trends can help you both decide what to do, and what *not* to do.

 5. Reduce these themes and ideas into a set of core vocabulary terms--these will become your search keywords.
 Use a thesaurus to find word variants; use official thesauri to discover how different indexes and catalogs are organizing information.
+6. Use citation managers liek Zotero, Mendeley, EndNote (if you have a subscription), or BibTex (if you're into that sorta thing.)

 +++